MaksKbz/MaksKbz/README.md

 - 👋 Hi, I’m @Maks
 - 👀 I’m interested in ...
 IT
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python for QA and etc
 - 💞️ I’m looking to collaborate on ... in hand testing
 - 📫 How to reach me ... mediamaks2012@gmail dot com